 The rest of the homepage—the About Me, Portfolio, Contact, etc.—sections should reflect my style, with a professional appearance.
-Clear sans-serif fonts in front of a primarily-solid background, allowing for a clean, easy viewing and reading experience.
-It was also important to distinguish each page that was a level or more below the homepage as maintaining a consistent brand that reflected the same feeling as the homepage.
+I opted for clear sans-serif font a in front of a primarily solid background, allowing for a clean, easy viewing and reading experience.
+It was also important to distinguish each page that was a level or more below the homepage as maintaining a consistent brand that elicited the same tone as the homepage.

 The produced portfolio, as it is seen currently, is the first iteration in what I hope to be a successful and fulfilling career in web design.
 The design invokes the process my projects reflect: a clear, concise design, beginning with pen wireframing on graph paper and with minimal “flair,” but clear creativity to create a unique brand for each product.
 This version of the portfolio utilizes my early work in wireframing, prototyping, visual design, branding, typography, front-end development, and information architecture.
 As my skills grow and become more refined, I will add pieces that reflect my increased abilities and creative expansion.

 In 2017 I undertook the task of updating my website, both to modernize its look and to add additional content to it.
 I had acquired more web design knowledge which would allow me to enhance features on the site and showcase additional roles I was capable of performing.

 My first undertaking was adding additional work I have completed.
 I added an additional four projects to the Portfolio section of my site.
 These showcased increased use in areas around prototyping, graphic design, and data visualization.
 I also added the ability to click on an image and present it as a modal, which would allow the viewer to more clearly see my work.